-We used this app several times for food delivery to our Airbnb.
-It was the only one I could find fully translated in English and the delivery fee was only about $5 USD.
-You can sort by cuisine and they have tons of options.
-Cuchara was one of our favorites (similar to Chipotle, the guac was almost identical).
+We used these apps several times for food delivery to our Airbnb.
+Shuttle was the only Korea-specific app I could find fully translated in English and the delivery fee was only about $5 USD.
+You can sort by cuisine and they have tons of options (but Uber Eats had way more).

 It’s estimated that over 93% of cell phones in South Korea have this app downloaded.
 KakaoTalk, or sometimes KaTalk, is a free mobile instant messaging application with free text and free call features.
 You will hear the familiar “KaKao” sound all over when nearby users receive a message.
 Complete with it’s own cast of cute characters and emojis, you can even visit the Kakao Friends Store and Ryan Cafe to further your obsession.
 Whenever we made friends in-country we found it easiest to exchange KakaoTalk information to keep in touch.

 KakaoTalk is more than just messaging- it’s its own social media platform.
 You can join chats, exchange various third-party content and apps, including hundreds of games.
 Through the “Plus Friend” feature, users can follow brands, media and celebrities to receive exclusive messages, coupons and other real-time information through KakaoTalk chatrooms.
 Users can also purchase real-life goods through the messenger’s “Gifting” platform.